gopenapi/gopenapi/README.md

 ## Shortcoming

 - Currently, this project is still being tested, Performance is not stable enough, code is not elegant enough.
-- Since it is based on Golang Ast, it currently only **supports the Golang**.
+- Since it is based on Golang Ast, it currently **only supports Golang**, and need to enable 'go module'.

 ## Who needs Gopenapi?